The words “leader” and “manager” are often used interchangeably, but they’re not the same thing. We’ll walk you through the differences.

 In this model, there’s an emphasis on applying and practicing.
 It’s the most important element of this model.
-Small improvements, over time, lead to great results.
+Good leaders recognize that small improvements, over time, lead to great results.
 Your commitment to getting better, followed with actions to support it, will pay off in ways you can’t predict.
 And as you get better, others around you get better, too.
-One growth-oriented individual has the opportunity to inspire others in their growth journeys.
+Leaders inspire others in their growth journeys.

 Inspiring Growth and Development